-Assessment Name Due Date Involvement Weighting Learning Outcomes 1 Project Demonstration To be announced on Canvas.
-Individual 50% 1, 2, 3, 4, 5, 6 2 Final Report Friday, Week 13 Individual 50% 1, 2, 3, 4, 5, 6
+Assessment Name Due Date Involvement Weighting Learning Outcomes 1 Project Demonstration Formal Examination Period Individual 50% 1, 2, 3, 4, 5, 6 2 Final Report Week 13 Individual 50% 1, 2, 3, 4, 5, 6

 Late Submissions

 The mark for an assessment item submitted after the designated time on the due date, without an approved extension of time, will be reduced by 10% of the possible maximum mark for that assessment item for each day or part day that the assessment item is late.
 Note: this applies equally to week and weekend days.